dart-lab/manual/docs/resources.md

 We have our own SMRC letterhead, which is available in [this Teams folder](https://uoe.sharepoint.com/:f:/r/sites/DARTlab/Shared%20Documents/Admin%20and%20Resources/Images,%20logos%20%26%20headed%20paper?csf=1&web=1&e=pBU7Id) with the logos.

-## Ordering catering

-_by Sue Fletcher-Watson_

-_For most university sites* you can order Online Delivered Catering.
-Normally you can order food as close as 24 hours before an event though obviously it's safest to give a bit more notice._

-_There is_ [_information about the service at this page_](https://www.accom.ed.ac.uk/for-staff/delivered-catering/) and an online [_order form at this page_](https://www.catering.accom.ed.ac.uk/KxWebCatering/CurrentBookings.aspx).
-When you check out from the system there is a box for "Account Notes".
-This is a good place to list the cost centre and job code which you want billed for the catering \[see Expenses chapter for details on these terms\].
-In Psychiatry the "person to be billed" and the "authorised by" will normally both be Ken O'Neill.

-If those links don't work for you, the best way to access the online catering form is to _[_log in to MyEd_](https://www.myed.ed.ac.uk/) and select Catering from the menu on the left hand side, or from the Services tab at the top of the page.

-_If you have queries about online delivered catering you can email_ [_accomoldcollege@ed.ac.uk_](mailto:accomoldcollege@ed.ac.uk) _or call 0131 667 1971_

-_However, **Online Delivered Catering will NOT deliver to Kennedy Tower!** For us you need to call to make your order.
-They will ask for an approved signatory -- Ken or Sue can both do this.
-They will send a form to print, sign, scan and return.
-You will need to return the signed form **ten days** before your event date._

-If you don't have ten days or object to the fact that our building doesn't get a catering service like other University sites, you can get catering locally.
-Normally this will mean purchasing yourself and claiming back the cost.
-In the past we have ordered food from the [M&S  online food-to-order service](https://www.marksandspencer.com/c/food-to-order/about-our-food-to-order-service), which can be collected for free from the shop on Morningside Road.
-In the 5th floor kitchen and other locations around the Tower (try the 3rd floor kitchen too) there are insulated jugs so you can provide a way to make teas and coffees for large groups.

-If you want to contribute to an on-going effort to get Kennedy Tower added to the list of locations for Online Delivered Catering, please email [_accomoldcollege@ed.ac.uk_](mailto:accomoldcollege@ed.ac.uk) _to request this._

 ## Toys & technology available to use

 _by Maggi Laurie_